patrickjmartin1/GoRESTapi/README.md

 I added and modified a few things, and also have the Go debugger working in VSCode.
 Feeling good about this!

+Git Update 10/20/21:

+We did not start with a main branch.
+Should have done that first.
+This commit allows us to use Main branch.